rinusser/UEFIStarter/README.md

 # Requirements

-You can either set up your own development environment ("Standalone" in the rest of this document), or use the supplied Vagrantfile to create a development VM ("Vagrant").
+You can either set up your own development environment ("Manual Installation"), or use the supplied Vagrantfile to create a development VM ("Vagrant").

 ## Vagrant